Rudzinskas.org Web Site

 Welcome to our web site!
 We've enjoyed working with digital photography since 1998 when we bought our first digital camera, the odd-shaped Kodak DC40.
 Around the same time, we bought a scanner that included Photoshop 3.5 as part of the software bundle.
 In 2007 we thought it was time to put up our own Web site.
 We decided to learn Dreamweaver CS3 for this project and along the way we polished up our Photoshop skills.
-We have amassed a huge collection of photos that we've taken around our home, during day trips and vacations throughout the United States, Africa, Europe, Canada and Mexico.
-Today, our cameras of choice are the Sony Alpha 7R Mark II mirrorless camera and the Nikon D810.
-We stopped "clicking" just long enough to get our picture taken during out trip to Greece.
+We have amassed a huge collection of photos that we've taken around our home, during day trips and vacations throughout the United States, Africa, Canada, Europe, Mexico and Oceania.

 In this area of the foothills, redbuds generally start to bloom in early March.
 They display a deep magenta color that contrasts beautifully with the green hillside.
 Sometimes storms arise creating dramatic lighting effects.
 This storm combined an ominous ceiling along with a wide expanse of billowy clouds.